 [Regulation 184 inserted in Gazette 19 Mar 2003 p.
 825-6.]

-185. Default plan
+185. Default plan for Members

 (1) The Board is to select one of the readymade investment plans as the default plan for Retirement Income Members.

 (2) The Board may change the plan selected as the default plan whenever the Board considers it appropriate to do so.